findable-no/datacrunch_api/README.md

 # Implementation details

-The API is implemented as a Python wrapper around the Datacunrhc REST API.
+The API is implemented as a Python wrapper around the Datacrunch REST API.

 The wrapper is generated using the `requests` library and Cursor.